-Gzip Compression is used to minimize the load time by compressing data before delivering it to user.
-It can be use to compress images, JS, HTML, Texts, CSS, fonts etc.
+Gzip Compression is used to minimize the load time by compressing data before delivering it to the user.
+It can be used to compress images, JS, HTML, Texts, CSS, fonts etc.

 Using Gzip Compression is useful where bandwidth uses matters.
 Almost all web servers are friendly with Gzip Compression.

-You may use online image compression tools for reducing image size before uploading it on server without loosing image quality.
+You may use online image compression tools for reducing image size before uploading it to the server without losing image quality.

-These are the best online availabe tools for doing so-
+These are the best online available tools for doing so-

 If you use photoshop for editing/creating images you should save images in 'save for web' mode.
 This will reduce the image size.

 Generally, Gzip Compression is used in .htaccess file but if you have CPanel provided by your Hosting Service Provider then you need to find 'website optimization icon' and select proper MIME type to compress them.